War and Social Upheaval: The Reconquista (8-15th Centuries)

 Carthage

-Carthage was the virst colonial power to nove away from coastal colonization.
+Carthage was the first colonial power to move away from coastal colonization.
 Hamilcar Barca conquered much of the Iberian Peninsual (237-228).
 It was Carthage which founded modern Barcelona.
 Another important Cathaginian City was Carthago Nova (New Carthage).
 Cathaginian expansion in Iberia was looked upon with concern in Rome.
-This reached the breaking point when the famed Carthaginian general Hanibal destroyed Saguntum (Sagunto) which violated a treaty limiting Carthaginian territoty (219 BC).
+A breaking point ocurred when the famed Carthaginian general Hanibal destroyed Saguntum (Sagunto) which violated a treaty limiting Carthaginian territoty (219 BC).
 This resulted in the Second Punic War.
 One of the results of the Roman victory in the War was that Carthage had to withdraw totally from the Iberian Peninsula (206 BC).

 Rome

 Teutonic tribes crossed the Pyrenees and pillaged Iberia (409 AD) decades before Rom was sacked.
 Alans, Vandals, and Suevi swepy over the entire Peninsula, devestating the formerly prosperous Roman colony.
-The Romans in an attempt to establish some kind of order in the caos of their former colony appealed to the Visagoths.
+The Romans in an attempt to establish some kind of order in the chaos of their former colony, in part caused by the Vabndaks, appealed to the Visagoths who were under pressure from the Franks.
 The Visagoths entered Iberia (412 AD) and within 7 years established themselves as the dominant power in the Peninsula.
 The Visagoths established the Toulouse Kingdom, only nomally subject to the emperor in Rome (419).
+The Visigoths helped drive the Arian Vandals who had settled along the southern coast to North Africa, creating a whole new set of problems for the Western Empire.
 The Kingdom at its peak streached from Gibraltar north to the Loire River.
 Although Teutonic in origins, the Visigoths built on the earlier base of Latin (Roman) culture and eventually implanted Christianity.
 Euric ruled as king (466-84) at perhaps the peak of Visogothic power in Iberia.
 He codified of Roman and Gothic law.
 Leovgild (569-86) finally conquered the Suevi tribes and united Romans and Visagoths into a single people.
 Reccared (586-601) made Roman Christianity the state religion.

 Spread of Islam